kaplan81/rick-morty-pwa-workbox/README.md

 Activate again this checkbox from your DevTools.

 Now reload the page.
-From now one every time you reload you may have to get rid of this possible habit of yours (as a developer) of reloading without cache.
+From now on every time you reload you may have to get rid of this possible habit of yours (as a developer) of reloading without cache.
 Remember to do `cmd + r` instead of `cmd + shift + r`.
 That is important.

 What do you see?
 It is the App Shell.
 We lost our dear offline dinosaur.